Just Dance (South Korean TV series)

 Just Dance (Korean: 땐뽀걸즈; RR: Ttaenppogeoljeu) is a South Korean television series starring Park Se-wan and Jang Dong-yoon.
 It is based on a documentary of the same name which aired on KBS1 in 2017 and was awarded "Best Educational Show" during the 54th Baeksang Arts Awards.
-Produced by MI Inc. for KBS, it aired on KBS2's Mondays and Tuesdays at 22:00 KST time slot from December 3 to December 25, 2018.
+Produced by MI Inc. for KBS, it aired on KBS2's Mondays and Tuesdays at 22:00 KST from December 3 to December 25, 2018.

 Synopsis

 In a Girls' Vocational High School in Geoje, six students dream to win a dancesport competition.